Cray-HPE/docs-csm/operations/network/management_network/load_saved_switch_config.md

 # Load Saved Switch Configuration

-This procedures shows how to switch between already saved switch configurations.
+This procedure shows how to switch between already saved switch configurations.

 To save switch configurations, refer to the [Configuration Management](config_management.md) procedure.